FL AGO 2026-01 2025-12-17

 Q: What is an "impact fee"?

-A: An impact fee is a charge local governments impose on new development to fund infrastructure (roads, schools, parks, water/sewer) needed to serve the new residents or businesses.
-They are designed to make growth pay for growth.
+A: An impact fee is a charge a local government imposes on new development to fund infrastructure (roads, schools, parks, water/sewer) that the new residents or businesses are projected to require.
+Impact fees, by Florida statute, are distinct from taxes.

 Q: How are impact fee increases capped under Florida law?

 A: Section 163.31801(6) provides that an impact fee increase may not exceed 50% of the current rate, and may not occur more than once every four years.
-Section 163.31801(6)(g) creates an exception allowing increases above 50% only when extraordinary circumstances are demonstrated through a formal study.
+Section 163.31801(6)(g) allows an increase above 50% only when a demonstrated-need study expressly shows extraordinary circumstances.

 Q: How does the AG define "extraordinary circumstances"?